LesleyLai/blog/contents/blog/vk_khr_dynamic_rendering/en.md

 Almost all Vulkan renderers have helper functions for these image layout transition functions to reduce verbosity, but it is still quite a hassle to specify all the parameters.
-And we also need to do similar layout transition dance for the depth buffer and stencil buffer, with access masks, pipeline stage masks, and layout changing accordingly.
+And we also need to do a similar layout transition dance for the depth buffer and stencil buffer, with access masks, pipeline stage masks, and layout changes accordingly.

 ## Final word